 Devon County Council is to receive a £580,000 share of a £32.9 million government grant intended to create a “national network of active travel experts” to support the development of cycling and walking infrastructure.

-144 of the 300 paying subscribers we need have taken the next step and signed up to support the independent journalism our city needs.
+149 of the 300 paying subscribers we need to break even have signed up to support the independent journalism our city needs.